backstage/backstage/packages/core-components/api-report.md

 // Warning: (ae-missing-release-tag) "SidebarSearchField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const SidebarSearchField: (
-  props: SidebarSearchFieldProps,
-) => JSX.Element;
+export function SidebarSearchField(props: SidebarSearchFieldProps): JSX.Element;

 // Warning: (ae-missing-release-tag) "SidebarSpace" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //